ChingYi-AX/text-emotion-classification/README.md

 <a href="https://github.com/huaminghuangtw/<REPO-NAME>"><img src="https://badges.frapsoft.com/os/v3/open-source.svg?v=103" alt="Open Source Love"></a><br/>

+### Introduction
-> A easy-to-build emotion classification pipeline with [ktrain](https://github.com/amaiya/ktrain), which is a lightweight wrapper for the deep learning library TensorFlow Keras.
+A easy-to-build emotion classification pipeline with [ktrain](https://github.com/amaiya/ktrain), which is a lightweight wrapper for the deep learning library TensorFlow Keras.
 We used BERT pre-trained model and trained on a unified dataset which consist of 12 emotion corporas.

 ### Motivation
   1. [ktrain](https://github.com/amaiya/ktrain) is very friendly for the beginner